 FAQ

-CGX1 is made of biocompatible thermoplastic polyurethane and powered by a controlled release of pressurised gas.
-It is non-toxic, non-flammable and non-explosive.
-Standard precautions should be taken for infection control and in the event of defibrillation being required.
+The CGX1 device is constructed of biocompatible materials and powered by a controlled release of pressurised coolant gas.
+It is inert, non-toxic, and non-flammable.

-CGX1 is a powerful device and will immediately start to cool a person rapidly.
-Your own organisation will have protocols for evaluating patient temperature and we encourage you to follow these.
-We recommend that patient temperature is measured using an oesophageal probe.
-A rectal probe may also be used but responds a little more slowly.
-It is also possible to use an infrared thermometer but take care in using this in a markedly hot person - over 40°C (104°F) - particularly if the skin feels paradoxically cold.
-We DO NOT recommend using tympanic thermometers.
-The cooling power of CGX1 can readily be adjusted by removing the pad as required.
+CGX1 is a powerful device and will immediately initiate patient cooling.
+Your organisation will have protocols for evaluating patient core temperature, and we encourage you to follow these.
+We recommend that patient temperature is measured using an approved third-party rectal thermometer.
+The cooling power of the CGX1 can be readily adjusted by removing the pad as required.
 Remove completely once patient temperature reaches 38.6°C (101.5°F).
-However, It is important not to let the patient rewarm.
+However, it is important not to allow patient rewarming.

 Cooling is immediate!
 The process starts as soon as the gas is released from the cylinder into the pad.

-CGX1 is designed for use in emergency situations and therefore it is extremely likely to become contaminated with body fluids so reuse cannot be recommended.
-However, the gas cylinder is fully recyclable and should be processed in line with your local recycling procedures.
+CGX1 is designed for use in emergency situations, and therefore it is extremely likely to become contaminated with body fluids, so reuse is not recommended.
+However, the gas cylinder is fully recyclable, and once fully depleted, should be processed in line with your local recycling procedures.

-CGX1 pad can be disposed of with normal waste and should be discarded immediately after use.
-In the event that they may have been in contact with body fluids during use however, we recommend that they are disposed of as clinically contaminated waste.
-The gas canister is recyclable and should be disposed of following your recycling procedures.
+The CGX1 pad can be disposed of with normal waste and should be discarded immediately after use.
+In the event that they may have been in contact with body fluids during use, we recommend that they are disposed of as clinically contaminated waste.
+The gas cylinder is recyclable and, once fully depleted, should be disposed of in accordance with your recycling procedures.

 We recommend that an ambulance service should carry sufficient stock for each ambulance to be equipped with at least one CGX1 device with an additional 10% in stock for replenishment.
 Thus a service with 200 ambulances needs 220 CGX1 units; 200 in vehicles and another 20 in store.
 For other access, we recommend that in high-temperature environments a CGX1 device should be no more than 10 minutes away.
 Be careful when calculating this time that allowance is made for building height and access.
 The reason we recommend 10 minutes is that this is a reasonable balance between medical urgency and stocking and logistics requirements.
 Once a person develops heatstroke, deterioration can be very rapid and the time to commence cooling is critical.